8730 Wilshire Boulevard, California 90211 top-bar-image

 • Document all conversations with your insurance company.
 Use email whenever possible.
 These communications are as fast as a phone call and as verifiable as a letter.

-During all these steps, remain as positive as possible.
-Your business, and the health and safety of you and your employees, are the most prominent concerns.
 A business interruption payout might enable your business to reopen once coronavirus quarantines end.
-For a free consultation with an experienced Los Angeles bad faith insurance attorney, contact the Law Offices of Eslamboly Hakim.
+For a free consultation with an experienced California bad faith insurance attorney, contact the Law Offices of Eslamboly Hakim.
 We do not charge upfront legal fees in insurance dispute matters.